singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 ## Study Notes from practice tests:

+**Kanban**

+A strategy for optimizing the flow of stakeholder value through a process that uses a visual, WIP limited, pull system.

+P.S.
+You have to have a board and WIP limits to be Kanban as well

+**Practices**

+ONLY the following are Kanban practices:

+Limit WIP
+Visualize flow
+Actively manage WIP
+Inspect and adapt the workflow

+**Optionals'**

+When Scrum is used with Kanban, none of the fundamental elements of Scrum (i.e., roles, events, and artifacts) are removed; this process only adds new practices and processes to the existing Scrum framework.

+Needless to say, any non-Kanban element that is optional in Scrum (e.g., user stories, story points, planning poker, and burn-down charts) stays optional in Scrum + Kanban.

+**Little's Law**

+Based on Little's Law, the following formula is true in a stable system:
+Average Cycle Time = Average Work in Progress / Average Throughput

+Based on Little's Law, there's a relationship among WIP, Throughput, and Cycle Time.
+Throughput and Cycle Time are lagging indicators and WIP is a leading indicator.
+Remember that Little's Law can be used to calculate one of the metrics based on the other two, for historical data, BUT it should not be used to forecast the future.

+**Element Inspection Event**

+The most important elements inspected in each Scrum event are:

+1. Sprint Planning: Throughput
+2. Daily Scrum: Work Item Age, WIP, WIP Limit, CFD
+3. Sprint Review: Cycle Time, Throughput
+4. Sprint Retrospective: WIP Limits, Cycle Time, Throughput, SLEs, CFD, scatterplot

+**The Four Flow Metrics**

+1. Throughput
+2. Cycle Time
+3. Work In Progress
+4. Work Item Age

 **Work Item Ageing**

 While in some cases observing old age across multiple items in a certain area of the workflow can help identify bottlenecks, the main role of the Work Item Age metric is to identify specific items that are struggling and require attention.
 Bottlenecks/systemic constraints are typically identified by looking at the queues on the board as well as charts like the Cumulative Flow Diagram.